SPLAYER-HD/realtimeIOT/README.md

     -Add auditory tables and audit the flow
     -Change mosca by other implementation because is deprecated maybe Aedes, RabbitMQ or other.
     -It is necessary validate the specific cases when the temperature down because of external factors like door open (sensor on device) or environment temperature (sensor on the truck or online service), and calculate the variance allowed in these cases
+    -Analize static code with Sonar and implemented continuos integration with Jenkins -I develop a centralized error handler in realtime-common module, but it has to be improved controling diferent cases, auditing the erros, sending alerts and make an error code list to make easier the support of the platform.
+    -I think I have good level of cyclomatic complex, but there are software pieces to improve, manly in realtime-front module.